alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 ### Drawing `path`s

 Before we can animate paths we need to know how to draw them.
 The most important elements of a `VectorDrawable` are the paths because they are what ultimately end up getting drawn to the screen.
 Paths are defined using the `<path>` tag and are drawn in the top-down order in which they appear in the `VectorDrawable`'s XML file.
 Paths are drawn using a series of space separated drawing commands, using a subset of the [SVG path data spec][svg-path-reference] in order to draw lines, curves, and so on.
-I've summarized the drawing commands I encounter most frequently in the table below (**TODO: add footnote explaining other commands at some point?**):
+This sequence of commands is specified as a string in the `android:pathData` attribute.
+I've summarized the drawing commands I encounter most frequently in the table below:

 | Command             | Description |
 |---------------------|-------------|